 Nothing is more commonly available in Costa Rica or more perfect to drink when you’re exercising in the heat and humidity of the tropics than fresh fruit blended with ice.

 We fueled over 4,500 km bicycling with as many as a dozen a day.

 Unusual and Exotic Flavors

-Refrescos are a great way to try new fruits and the only way to taste one uniquely Costa Rican fruit.
+Refrescos or Frescos as the name is often abbreviated are a great way to try new fruits and the only way to taste one uniquely Costa Rican fruit – cas or sour guava.

 Biting into the pink stringy flesh of a Costa Rican sour guava fruit will twist your grin into a grimace that would make Jack Nicholson’s joker look relaxed.